lv042/Weather-Wizard/docs/improvement.md

 }
 ```

-This is what the authentication looks like in a browser
+This is what the authentication looks like in a browser:

 ![Admin page](./images/auth.png)